Worcestershire sign Pollock from Bears

 Pollock, who is from Bromsgrove, came through the ranks at Worcestershire club side Barnt Green, where he played alongside England international Tom Banton, before moving on to play Minor Counties cricket for Herefordshire.

-The only first-class cricket he has played was five games for Durham University, but he has hit 599 runs in 25 List A matches for the Bears at an average of 27.22, including his first One-Day Cup century against Derbyshire earlier this summer,
+The only first-class cricket he has played was five games for Durham University, but he has hit 599 runs in 25 List A matches for the Bears at an average of 27.22, including his first One-Day Cup century against Derbyshire earlier this summer.

-He has also made 969 runs in 46 T20 Blast matches at 21.53, including six fifties, the most recent of them against Worcestershire at New Road when he plundered 53 off 35 balls.
+He has also made 969 runs in 46 T20 Blast matches at an average of 21.53, including six fifties, the most recent of them against Worcestershire at New Road when he plundered 53 off 35 balls.

-He was signed by the Manchester Originals for The Men's Hundred in October 2019, but lost his place when teams reshuffled their squads following the post-Covid retention scheme.
+He was signed by the Manchester Originals for the men's Hundred in October 2019, but lost his place when teams reshuffled their squads following the post-Covid retention scheme.

 "I've had some great times and leave with fond memories," said Pollock.